Law of Armenia: History of law in Armenia

 The modern legal system of Armenia was founded on 21 September 1991 following the 1991 Armenian independence referendum and by the country's declaration of independence on 23 September 1991.
 For the evolution of Armenian law this phase was a turning point in the nation’s historical development, because it marked the beginning of the establishment of an independent, sustainable legal system guaranteeing human rights and freedoms, legitimate interests, and welfare of citizens.
 The highest legal document of Armenian state and society – the Constitution of Armenia – was approved following the 5 July 1995 referendum.

 The legal system of Armenia shares the patterns and characteristics that describe the legal systems of other civil law countries.
 The Constitution of Armenia is based on the model of the French Constitution, and several principal aspects of the Civil Code of Armenia depict the model code of civil law elaborated for the Commonwealth of Independent States.
 In previous years, the impact of German administrative legislation on the development of the relevant legal framework of Armenia has been noted.
 The legal system being built on new ideological and institutional merits continues to bear influence on various practices inherent to the legal procedures of former Republics of the Soviet Union.

-Constitutional justice in Armenia is carried out by the Constitutional Court of Armenia, and by virtue of the article 92 of Constitution and the article 15th of Judicial Code it is the Cassation Court of Armenia which is vested in the formation of predictable and consistent jurisprudence.
+Constitutional justice in Armenia is carried out by the Constitutional Court of Armenia, and by virtue of the article 92 of Constitution and the article 15th of Judicial Code it is the Court of Cassation of Armenia which is vested in the formation of predictable and consistent jurisprudence.

 Armenia is a secular state, which presupposes regulation of public relationships solely by the state enacted legal acts.
 However, the Armenian Apostolic Church played and continues to play an essential role in the protection of humanitarian values constituting an indivisible part of the moral-physiological foundations of the Armenian legal system.
 For the aforementioned reason the wording of article 8.1 of the Armenian Constitution states: "The Republic of Armenia recognizes the exclusive historical mission of the Armenian Apostolic Church as a national church, in the spiritual life, development of the national culture and preservation of the national identity of the people of Armenia."